Free cookie consent management tool by TermsFeed

 Featured as Frommer’s Exceptional Choice in Nashville.

-• 4.6 Bobby Hotel Nashville
+• Bobby Hotel Nashville

-The Bobby Hotel, Nashville
+The Nash, Nashville

 New York Times

-“The Bobby Hotel, a boutique hotel newly opened in the heart of downtown, offers rooms designed around pieces found in cities around Europe, 24-hour room service, a fitness center, a rooftop bar and an original kind of branding: “Bobby” is the spirit of a traveler who brings back treasures from faraway lands.”
+“The Nash Hotel, a boutique hotel newly opened in the heart of downtown, offers rooms designed around pieces found in cities around Europe, 24-hour room service, a fitness center, a rooftop bar and an original kind of branding: “Bobby” is the spirit of a traveler who brings back treasures from faraway lands.”

 Featured in New York Times’ 36 Hours in Nashville.

-• 4.5 Union Station Hotel Nashville
+• Union Station Hotel Nashville

-Union Station Hotel, Nashville
+The Union Station Nashville Yards

 New York Times